 March 23 l March 29 l April 6 l April 13 l May 4 l May 11 l May 25

-During the run of the current exhibition - March through June - a series of peripatetic conversations take place in the gallery for A World of Emotions: Ancient Greece, 700 BC - 200 AD.
-Join us to discuss intersections of art, literature, and philosophy in light of the art on view.
-An eclectic group of guests—from poets and writers to actors and art critics to classicists and scientists—wander through the exhibition and engage in insightful conversations inspired by the artifacts.
+During the run of the recent exhibition - March through June - a series of peripatetic conversations took place in the gallery for A World of Emotions: Ancient Greece, 700 BC - 200 AD.
+Discussions focused on the intersections of art, literature, and philosophy in light of the art on view.
+An eclectic group of guests—from poets and writers to actors and art critics to classicists and scientists—wandered through the exhibition and engaged in insightful conversations inspired by the artifacts.

 Simon Critchley and Angelos Chaniotis, March 23 - Photo Gallery